-This website is the organ of the International Network for Language Education Policy Studies (INLEPS), a non-profit association of scholars and researchers.
+This website is the organ of the International Network for Language Education Policy Studies (INLEPS), an association of scholars and researchers.
 This website has been created under the umbrella of the Division of International Studies of the University of Wisconsin-Madison (Wisconsin China Initiative) and of the International Network for Language Education Policy Studies (INLEPS), a scientific and educational association.
 See ByLaws HERE.

 The 2017 meetings will be held on March 15-17 at the University of Wisconsin-Madison and on May 22-24 at the University of Paris 3 Sorbonne Nouvelle in Paris, France.
 It will be organized in collaboration with IDAP and the DILTEC research laboratory under José Aguilar Rio's guidance, on Language Education Policy and Identity Inclusion of Migrant and Displaced Students (Politiques linguistique en éducation et inclusion identitaire des élèves migrants et réfugiés).
 See here.
+The list of rountables is here for Madison and here for Paris.

 Language Education Policy (LEP) is the process through which the ideals, goals, and contents of a language policy can be realized in education practices.